One thing I think about a lot is nuance, and compassion. The fine line between emotional self-care and rigid cruelty.

 The thing is, I was shocked when I heard about the robbery, because he was always so gentle when I knew him as a teen.
 Real hippie stoner, stop-and-smell-the-roses type.
 It broke my heart, to think how a nonviolent drug crime had landed this gentle, sweet kid inside a broken system and just twisted and shattered him, setting him toward violence.
 Over the years, we wrote thousands of letters to each other, staying in contact, and in his writings to me he always remained this voice of compassion and open-hearted wisdom.
 He consistently advocated love, forgiveness, and acceptance.
 In his letters, he was humble and full of self-introspection.

 We continued our friendship as pen-pals through the 15-odd years of his incarceration(s) from juvie and prison.
 He was there in spirit as I completed high school, started college, and dropped out.
-We were writing when I met and fell in love with Cowboy, the doomed missionary boyfriend who would later die in a hunting accident at his brother’s hand, and still writing when Cowboy and I broke up.
+We were writing when I met and fell in love with Cowboy, the doomed missionary boyfriend who would later die in a hunting accident, and still writing when Cowboy and I broke up.
 We were writing when I met and fell in love with Twit, the abusive boyfriend who kicked a car window in on my face.
-Twit didn’t approve of contact with other guys, so the writing fell off during the 18 months I was with him, but I picked it up after the relationship ended–though more sporadically, as I’d fallen from the habit.
+Twit didn’t approve of contact with other guys, so the writing fell off during the 18 months I was with him, but I picked it up after the relationship ended– though more sporadically, as I’d fallen from the habit.

 But on FB, he was homophobic, viciously so. and racist as well.
 He frequently posted memes identifying himself as a born-again Christian, and often used disgusting, nauseating racial slurs to describe President Obama.
 Casual misogyny and mental health stigmatization were frequent meme topics as well, but his favorites were the ones themed “Christian nation” with racist, anti-muslim, homophobic overtones.